vosh-96/Comparing-the-willingness-to-share-for-human-generated-vs.-AI-generated-fake-news/README.md

-# CSCW24_review
+# Comparing the willingness to share for human-generated vs. AI-generated fake news

+- Data:
+ - raw_data.csv: the raw data exported from the survey
+ - processed_data.csv: processed data, which is an output of data_preprocessing.ipynb.
+This csv is input of Analysis.Rmd

 - Code:
   - data_preprocessing.ipynb : Jupyter notebook contains pre-processing of the data.
-  - Analysis_CSCW24.Rmd : R markdown file containing analysis.
+  - Analysis.Rmd : R markdown file containing analysis.
   - ggwithinstats.R: Modification of ggwithstats function from ggstatsplot for filling the violin charts

 - Supplementary:
-  - CSCW_24_supplementary Matrial.pdf: contains all fake news items
+  - supplementary Matrial.pdf: contains all fake news items